dev-team-tools/dev-team-tools-docs/content/docs/feature-switches/creating-your-first-switch.md

 2. **Switch Key**: this key must be unique, and will be used within your code base.
 We recommend making it a positive name, so something like "photoUploadEnabled", so in your code it flows better - `if(photoUploadEnabled)`. _**This cannot be changed**_.
 3. **Description**: a short description of the switch.
 Purely to help your team understand what this switch is for.
 4. **Default value**: A boolean value of the switch.
-5. Which environments you'd like to save this switch to.
-By default, it'll create this switch in all environments.
-However, you can elect to not include an environment. _**Once saved this cannot be changed**_.

 For example, if we were to create a switch around a fake new feature like being able to upload a photo, we'd fill it out like so:
 1. Setting the **Switch Name** to "Enable photo upload"
 2. Setting the **Switch Key** to `photoUploadEnabled`
 3. Setting the **Description** to "Enables a user to upload a photo", or leave it blank
 4. Setting the **Default value** to `false`.
 We'll be changing this later
-5. We'll also leave the environments alone too, as we're happy for them to be created everywhere

 Hit the save button, and we'll be redirected to the newly created feature switch.

 ![A single feature switch](/a-feature-switch-screenshot.png)

-You should see the name of your switch and the environment it's been created in.

 ## Using it in code - the Backend
 ### Creating an API token